-Montana-certified applicators using helicopters will spray with triclopyr and 2,4-D, both approved for use in aquatic environments by the U.S Environmental Protection Agency.
+Montana certified applicators using helicopters will spray with triclopyr, approved for use in aquatic environments by the U.S Environmental Protection Agency.
 Spraying will take place only when environmental conditions allow, such as little to no wind and no rainfall in the immediate forecast.
 While efforts will be made to conduct spraying during the week, when public use is lower, spraying may occur on weekends since optimal spraying days can be limited due to wind or rain.

-For more information on this activity, please reference the “Final Supplemental Environmental Assessment and Finding of No Significant Impact for Control of Saltcedar and Russian Olive, Fort Peck Reservoir, Montana,” which, following public review of a draft supplemental environmental assessment, was released in April 2016.
+For more information on this activity please reference the ‘Final Supplemental Environmental Assessment and Finding of No Significant Impact for Control of Salt Cedar and Russian Olive, Fort Peck Reservoir, Montana’, released April 2016 following public review of a draft supplemental environmental assessment.

 Questions may be directed to Natural Resource Specialist, Patricia Gilbert at (406) 526-3411, extension 4278.

 Release no. 21-047